svaarala/duktape/doc/execution.rst

 proceeding to dispatch the next opcode.

 The bytecode executor has its own setjmp catchpoint.
-If bytecode makes a call into a Duktape/C function it is handled normally using ``duk_handle_call()``;
-such calls may happen also when the bytecode executor uses the value stack API for various coercions etc.
+If bytecode makes a call into a Duktape/C function it is handled normally using ``duk_handle_call_(un)protected()``; such calls may happen also when the bytecode executor uses the value stack API for various coercions etc.

 If bytecode makes a function call into an Ecmascript function it is handled specially by ``duk_handle_ecma_call_setup()``.
-This call handler sets up a new activation similarly to ``duk_handle_call()``, but instead of doing a recursive call into the bytecode executor it returns to the bytecode executor which restarts execution and starts executing the call target without increasing C stack depth.
+This call handler sets up a new activation similarly to ``duk_handle_call_(un)protected()``, but instead of doing a recursive call into the bytecode executor it returns to the bytecode executor which restarts execution and starts executing the call target without increasing C stack depth.
 The call handler also supports tail calls where an activation record is reused.